Last updated on November 15th, 2021

-I can’t count how many times I’ve seen people become an au pair or nanny thinking this is just some easy job that requires no skills.
+I can’t count how many times I’ve seen people become an au pair or nanny thinking that this is just some easy job that requires no skills.
 It’s very easy to turn on the tv and play on your phone while the kids are distracted.
-But that’s not what this job is about.
+But that’s not what this job is about!

 It’s about the kids.
-It’s about giving them the life skills they need to succeed, but having fun doing it.
+It’s about giving them the life skills they need to succeed, but having fun while doing it.

 It’s about having close bonds with them, and teaching them how to become amazing people.
 And it’s especially about keeping the kids safe!

 Kids truly want to spend time with adults when they’re little, so make this experience fun for them!
-You will be their big best friend through out your contract, and hopefully even after, so be a great big best friend!
+You will be their big best friend throughout your contract, and hopefully even after, so be a great big best friend!

 My Experience Becoming An Au Pair

 I also volunteered at the local library in high school to do my community service hours (I’m from Ontario, Canada and in high school we were required to do so many hours of community service to graduate).
-I tutored children in reading and ran the arts and crafts workshops for children as my hours.
+I tutored children in reading and ran the arts and crafts workshops for children as my volunteer hours.